astarte-platform/astarte/doc/pages/architecture/062-trigger_delivery_policies.md

   milliseconds an event is retained in the event queue.
 When an event expires, it is discarded from the event queue, even if it has not been delivered.
 This is optional.

 ## Known issues

 At the moment, Trigger Delivery Policies in general do not provide a guarantee of in-order delivery of events.
-Note that, since previous Astarte versions (i.e. < 1.1) did not provide a retry mechanism for events, this change does not impact the expected behaviour if Trigger Delivery Policies are not used.

-- If the Astarte Trigger Engine service is replicated, events could be delivered out of order, as data from event queues are delivered to consumers in a round-robin fashion.
-- If the `retry` strategy is specified, in-order delivery cannot be guaranteed because a > 1 [consumer prefetch count](https://www.rabbitmq.com/consumer-prefetch.html) is being used.
+If the `retry` strategy is specified, in-order delivery cannot be guaranteed because a > 1 consumer prefetch count is being used.
 This allows for higher throughput at the cost of consistency.
-In the future, the user will be allowed to choose between having an higher number of events handled, but out of order, or ordered event handling at a lower rate.
+An experimental feature allows to set the maximum number of messages that can be dequeued concurrently from the event queue using AMQP (RabbitMQ) [consumer prefetch count](https://www.rabbitmq.com/consumer-prefetch.html).
+When prefetch count is set to 1, events are processed in order.
+Higher values allow for higher throughput by relaxing the ordering guarantee.
+This feature is disabled by default.

+Moreover, Trigger Delivery Policies do not provide a guarantee of in-order delivery of events if the Astarte Trigger Engine component is replicated (event when the policy prefetch count is set to 1), as data from event queues are delivered to consumers in a round-robin fashion.

+Note that, since previous Astarte versions (i.e. < 1.1) did not provide a retry mechanism for events, both issues do not impact the expected behaviour if Trigger Delivery Policies are not used.